-During the next two weekends in 2020 — January 25-26 in Flanders and February 1-2 in Wallonia — thousands of people across Belgium will be taking part in the annual census of garden birds.
-It’s organised by the Belgian nature conservation societies Natuurpunt (Flemish) and Natagora (French), and the statistics gathered give a useful picture of the current status of garden birds in Belgium.
+In Belgium during the weekend of January 28-29, 2023, thousands of people across the country will be taking part in the annual census of garden birds.
+It’s organised by the Belgian nature conservation societies Natuurpunt (Flemish) and Natagora (French).
+The statistics gathered give a useful picture of the current status of garden birds in Belgium.
 For example, the information can help ecologists spot a declining species, and take the first steps to aid recovery.

 Get the kids involved to count garden birds

 If you want to take part, it’s simple; and it’s particularly fun for children.
-Simply record the highest number of each bird species seen during one of these weekends.
+Simply record the highest number of each bird species seen during this weekend.
 It can be in your garden or on your balcony, and either on the Saturday or Sunday, or both.
-You don’t have to spend all weekend staring out of your window; an hour is sufficient.
+You don’t have to spend all weekend staring out of your window; half an hour is sufficient.
 The morning is the best time to look, when the birds are out and about, feeding after a cold winter’s night.
-But remember — you should note the maximum number you see at any one time.
-So if for example you see 5 chaffinches at nine o’clock on Saturday and 7 at ten o’clock, you don’t write down 12, but 7.
+But remember – you should note the maximum number you see at any one time.
+So if for example you see 5 greenfinches at nine o’clock on Saturday and 7 at ten o’clock, you don’t write down 12, but 7.

 If you are not sure how to tell a blue tit from a great tit, or a house sparrow from a tree sparrow (or what they are called in Dutch or French), don’t worry, just use the forms that I mention below which have colour photographs of the birds you are most likely to see.